erinxocon/requests-xml/_sources/index.rst.txt

     ['http://www.nasa.gov/image-feature/the-beauty-of-light']

 Search for text on the page.
-This is useful if you wish to search out things between specific tags without using xpath:
+This is useful if you wish to search out things between specific tags without using XPath:

 .. code-block:: pycon